playsms/playsms/documents/INSTALL.md

    chown -R www-data /var/www/playsms /var/log/playsms /var/lib/playsms
    ```

-   Note:

-   * There are Linux distributions using 'apache' as web server user
-     instead of 'www-data'.
+   There are Linux distributions using 'apache' as web server user instead of 'www-data'.

 3. Copy files and directories inside 'web' directory to playSMS web root
    and set ownership again to user www-data or web server user, just to